PauVal99/Overcooked/README.md

 # Overcooked

 Overcooked is a recreation of [Overcooked!](https://www.youtube.com/watch?v=HxNxYDhBRrw) made in Videogames subject at FIB for educational purposes.
 It is made with Unity.
+There is a [video demo](demo.mp4).

 Made by Sergi Doce and Pau Val Tubau.